cbraswe/corona-kh4-app/README.md

 # corona-kh4-app
 An application to fuel a project focused on analyzing data from Corona KH-4.

+## Archivist, Local Historian, Hiker, or End User with Additional Crash Information?
+Please open an issue!

 ## Deployment
 This is deployed using Render, which has very simplistic requirements.
 Unfortunately, one of the requirements is a requirements.txt file with the Dash version specified and gunicorn included.
 Versions for requirements outside of Dash are not possible to set.